Get Matched With Interior Design Programs

 Interior designers work on making interior spaces functional.
 Interior designers produce designs that follow building codes and electrical and partition layouts.
 Interior designers read blueprints and follow building permits to create practical design elements.

-What is the difference between licensed and unlicensed interior designers?
+What is the difference between licensed and unlicensed designers?

 To be a licensed you must have a bachelor’s or master’s degree from a Council for Interior Design Accreditation program and 3,520 hours of supervised work experience.
 If you want to become a licensed interior designer you will need to apply for a state license after you complete the education requirement.
 To maintain licensed status, interior designers need to complete 20 credit hours of Continuing Education Units each year.

-Do you need an interior design degree to be an interior designer?
+Do you need an interior design degree to work in this field?

 Interior designers will need to have a minimum of an associates degree.